Tarina03/mastercard_fraud_detection/README.md

 * **Source**: [Link to the data set](https://www.kaggle.com/datasets/kartik2112/fraud-detection)
 * **Details**: Features include transaction merchant, category, amount, and date/time.

+## Data Preprocessing
+Data preprocessing involved transforming the raw data into a suitable format for machine learning:

+- **Transaction Characteristics**: Log transformation for transaction amounts and extraction of timing features (transaction hour, day of week).
+- **Cumulative Metrics**: Added transaction count and 7-day spending to track user activity.
+- **Fraud Indicators**: Included fraud flag for recent fraud detection and used transaction frequency and spending velocity as fraud indicators.
+- **Demographic Factors**: Used age and job type to analyze fraud patterns across demographics.
+- **Distance and Location**: Calculated distances between cardholder's home and merchant locations, and between consecutive transactions, to detect location anomalies.
+- **Data Cleaning & Balancing**: Handled missing values, outliers, and balanced the dataset using SMOTE for fraud class.

 ## Installation
 To use this project, follow these steps: